 Associated data

-Where available, we utilized host-association data for our analyses.
-Submissions generally included when and where the tick was encountered, from what vertebrate the tick was collected, and any additional comments that might provide further insight.
-For a small subset of these data (1989-1990, TRL) the vegetation associated with the tick encounter were also recorded.
-We defined the vegetation types as brush, ecotone, forest, managed, and pasture

 Identification

 Ticks were morphologically identified to species and life stage using the following taxonomic keys: Ixodidae East of the Mississippi (Keirans and Litwak, 1989), Argasidae (Cooley and Kohls, 1944), Ixodes (Keirans and Clifford, 1978), Dermacentor (Yunker et al., 1986), nymphal Ixodes (Durden and Keirans, 1996), and nymphs of Amblyomma (Keirans and Durden, 1998).
-Identification of samples to species is crucial since at least 3 Dermacentor species, 3 species of Amblyomma, and 9 different Ixodes species have been reported in Pennsylvania).
+Identification of samples to species is crucial since at least 3 Dermacentor species, 3 species of Amblyomma, and 9 different Ixodes species have been reported in Pennsylvania.
 If morphologically important characteristics were missing due to damage to the sample, the next level of taxonomic identification was used (e.g. samples with missing mouthparts that were clearly Prostriata were identified as “Ixodes spp.”).
 In a few cases, samples were not able to be identified beyond “tick” and were designated “Ixodidae” or “Argasidae”.
-Vouchers, difficult-to-identify, or unusual specimens were submitted to the National Tick CollectionGeorgia Southern University for confirmation (by Dr. James Oliver at the time of confirmation).
+Vouchers, difficult-to-identify, or unusual specimens were submitted to the National Tick Collection, Georgia Southern University for confirmation (by Dr. James Oliver at the time of confirmation).

-Descriptive analysis

-The analyzed dataset we represents a composite representation of ticks submitted by the public to the Penn State University Department of Entomology (PSUEnt).
-Overall, the number of annual tick submissions for identification was variable.
-In the late 1970s, Lyme Disease was first described and growing media interest in ticks and tick-borne disease contributed to the spike in public submissions in the late 1980s and concurrent short-term support of the TRL (earlyTRL) (Steere, Broderick, & Malawista, 1978).
-After this initial spike in tick submissions, submission frequency decreased but interest in ticks and their role as vectors has not diminished.
-On average, PSUEnt continues to receive ~50 tick specimens for identification annually.

-Unless otherwise stated, we present data on all tick samples submitted from 1900-2017.
-Statistics specifically referring to the TRL period of 1990-1993 are referred to as “earlyTRL”.
-For patterns of seasonality, we aggregated data for all identified tick species and examined monthly distributions to identify patterns of seasonality in the submissions (Cortinas & Spomer, 2014).

 Spatial distribution of ticks

-Figure 2: Dot-density map of all tick submissions
+Figure 2: Dot-density map of all tick submissions from 1900-2017.
+Each point represents a tick speciment and placement is randomized within each county.

 To get an overview of the spatial variability of the tick community from 1900 to 2017, we summed the total tick individuals by species across the counties.
 Rarer tick species with less than 150 submissions were grouped by genus.
 We then plotted the total individuals with a dot-density map with each dot representing a single individual.
 As the associated geographic data for each submission was at the county-level, the placement of the dots within each county's boundary was randomized.